Heel Pain in Manhasset, Huntington, Coram, Plainview & Maspeth NY

 Treatment for Plantar Fasciitis

-A foot examination, medical history, and x-rays or other diagnostic testing may be used to discover the presence of plantar fasciitis.
-Conservative treatment may consists of using ice, stretching the plantar fascia with exercise, and adjusting your shoes to provide more comfort.
-Othotics, padding, and strapping the heel are sometimes prescribed.
+A foot examination, medical history, and x-rays or another diagnostic testing may be used to discover the presence of plantar fasciitis.
+Conservative treatment may consist of using ice, stretching the plantar fascia with exercise, and adjusting your shoes to provide more comfort.
+Orthotics, padding, and strapping the heel are sometimes prescribed.
 Splints, injections, a walking cast, and physical therapy are other treatments.
 In persistent cases, Extracorporeal Shock Wave Treatment (ESWT) may be used to treat the heel pain.
 Note: Please consult your physician before taking any medications.

 Extracorporeal Shockwave Therapy

 Relieve heel pain with no incision necessary!

 Shockwave therapy is being used increasingly to successfully treat heel pain.
 Among the advantages of this technique are the fact that no incision is required and the lasting relief it offers.
 In fact, studies have shown about 80% improvements in most patients who undergo the procedure.

-Heel pain in adults in most commonly cause by the stretching and even tearing of the plantar fascia, the thick tendon that runs along the bottom of the foot.
-Shock-wave therapy using a lithortiptor focuses waves on the exact site of the problem.
+Heel pain in adults in most commonly caused by the stretching and even tearing of the plantar fascia, the thick tendon that runs along the bottom of the foot.
+Shock-wave therapy using a lithotriptor focuses waves on the exact site of the problem.
 The shock waves actually cause tiny fractures and bone marrow hemorrhages, which cause the body to heal the area.
-This healing response results in new bone formation, which reduces inflammation and relieves pain.
+This healing response results in the new bone formation, which reduces inflammation and relieves pain.

 Shockwave therapy is done on an outpatient basis, and most patients find they can perform their regular activities in their own shoes that very next day.
 Often, heel pain can be treated with conservative measures that bring relief, but in very difficult cases, shockwave therapy has been shown to have lasting effects.